 Sun Tzu (544-496 BC) wrote the original text of The Art of War shortly before 510 BC.
 During most of the past two thousand years, the common people in China were forbidden to read Sun Tzu's text.
 However, the text was preserved by China's nobility for over 2,500 years.
 Unfortunately, it was preserved in a variety of forms.
 A "complete" Chinese language version of the text wasn't available until the 1970s.
 Before that, there were a number of conflicting, fragmentary versions in different parts of China, passed down through 125 generations of duplication.

-The Chinese preserved the text of The Art of War, known in Chinese as Bing-fa, even through the famous book-burning by the first Emperor of Chi around 200 BC.
+The Chinese preserved the text of The Art of War, known in Chinese as Bing-fa, even though the famous book-burning by the first Emperor of Chi around 200 BC.
 The text was treasured and passed down by the Empire’s various rulers.
 At the beginning of the twentieth century, there were two main textual traditions in circulation, known as the (Complete Specialist Focus) and (Military Bible) versions.
 There were also perhaps a dozen minor versions and both derived and unrelated works also entitled Bing-fa.
 Of course, every group considered (and still considers) its version the only accurate one.

 In the twentieth century, sections of the work have been found in a number of archeological digs uncovering the tombs of the ancient rulers of China.
 These finds have verified the historical existence of the text and the historical accuracy of various sections.
 New finds are still being made.